 The same durum wheat (or nearly) that made ancient Sicily a Roman breadbasket is today used for wonderful local flour-and-water pastas—and the tomatoes from sun-drenched, salt-swept Pachino, on the southeast corner of the island, make the best sauces.
 The volcanic soils on the slopes of Mount Etna and surrounding area yield the best blood oranges, the best pistachios, and excellent minerally wines (Etna DOC).
 All our (fabulous) meals are accompanied by local wines made from native grape varieties, such as Grillo and Carricante whites, Nero d’Avola and Nerello Mascalesese reds, and, for dessert, the exquisite Moscato di Noto.

-Be sure you’re on our mailing list to receive the itinerary and pricing as soon as they’re ready.
-Meanwhile, don’t hesitate to write or call (+1-347-868-6345) with any questions or even just a chat about one of our favorite places on earth.
+Download a brochure with the full itinerary, and don’t hesitate to write or call (+1-347-868-6345) with any questions or even just a chat about one of our favorite places on earth.
 We’d love to hear from you.